Last updated on 2026-03-19

 Graduates of the Manufacturing Engineering Technician - Automation program can pursue a variety of career paths in Canada, including:

-- Mechanical Engineering Technologist: Work on the design and development of mechanical systems and components.
+- Mechanical Engineering Technologist: Involves designing and developing mechanical systems and components, ensuring they meet industry standards.

-- Industrial Mechanic: Maintain and repair machinery and equipment in industrial settings.
+- Industrial Mechanic: Focuses on maintaining and repairing machinery and equipment in manufacturing settings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.